aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 }
 ```

-## **Convert a slide to an Image using ITiffOptions options**
+## **Convert Slide to Image using ITiffOptions Options**

-[ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) allows for more complete control over the resulting image file.
+[ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) provides a more complete
+control over the resulting image file.
-Using this interface, you can specify the size, resolution, color palette, etc. the resulting image.
+Using this interface, you can specify the size, resolution, color palette of the resulting image.
-Below is an example of using the ITiffOptions interface to get a black and white image with a resolution of 300dpi and a size of 2160x2880:
+Below is an example of using the ITiffOptions interface to get a black and white image with 300dpi resolution
+and 2160x2880 size:

 ``` csharp
 using (Presentation pres = new Presentation("PresentationNotesComments.pptx"))